Tackling Projects in a Product Operating Model World

 For now, my suggestion to you is to make sure that you’re applying the first principles of agility to these cross-product initiatives/projects/programs as well:

-- Discretionary approaches—you don’t have to deal with all cross-product initiatives using the same approach.
-Have a set of heuristics (e.g., complexity, coupling) for when to use more collaborative patterns.
+Use discretionary approaches - You don’t have to deal with all cross-product initiatives using the same approach.
+Have a set of heuristics, such as complexity and coupling, for when to use more collaborative patterns.

-- Inspect and adapt the model itself.
-If it’s not helping you drive strategic work, it’s time to tweak it.
+Inspect and adapt the model itself - If it’s not helping you drive strategic work, it’s time to tweak it.
 The model should be working for you, not you for it.
-Having said that – optimize for the whole, not for individual parts (Products in this case)
+Having said that, optimize for the whole, not for individual products.

-- Outcome-oriented Goals, Evidence-informed – Ultimately – Don’t let the fact that we are calling this a project or initiative take away from the value of treating it like a Product – with an outcome-oriented goal, and continuous adjustment based on evidence (from inspecting working integrated increments as frequently as makes sense).
+Use outcome-oriented goals and evidence-informed steering - Don’t let the word project or initiative take away from the value of treating it like a product, with an outcome-oriented goal and continuous adjustment based on evidence from working integrated increments.

 The bottom line is to keep your thinking hat on!
 Reflect on why you’re using a Product Operating Model and its underlying principles, and apply principles and patterns in context rather than copying practices.